PrasunaM/Metis_NLP/Project Proposal.md

 #### Question/need:
 * What is the framing question of your analysis, or the purpose of the model/system you plan to build?

 Change is inevitable and is happening all around us.
-Societal change is stimulated by media, human interactions, technology, and social environment.
+Social change is stimulated by media, human interactions, technology, and social environment.
 [TED Talks](https://www.ted.com/talks) is one such platform that enables expert speakers from all backgrounds to present their ideas that can influence a positive change in the society.

-My aim is to leverage the capabilities of NLP to understand what words or topics makes a talk persuasive and if there are any relationships most viewed talks.
-In addition, I want to find out the kind of topics that were discussed over the years.
+My aim is to leverage the capabilities of NLP to understand what words or topics make the most persuasive talks and if any relationships among them.
+In addition, I would like to focus on how topics evolved over the years.
 Finally, I would like to build a linear regression model to predict the number of views.

 * Who benefits from exploring this question or building this model/system?